-- To provide students with industry certifications to enter workforce before graduating from high school - Absorb the expense on the family and student for industry certifications and workforce readiness - Create sustainable programs with transferable skills that have generational impacts - Remove barriers to post-secondary job readiness skills - House all programs on Wakulla High School campus to eliminate travel, increase safety for students and provide access - Increase wages for small and rural community members
+- To provide students with Associates of Arts Degree (A.A.) while in high school - Absorb the expense on the family and student for A.A. degree - Create sustainable post-secondary school with transferable skills that have generational impacts - Remove barriers to post-secondary degree attainment - House facility on Wakulla High School campus to eliminate travel, increase safety for students and provide access - Increase wages for small and rural community members